smythp/congressional_district_lookup/README.md

 where `<FILENAME>` is the name of the .csv file.
 11\.
 Wait for the script to finish.
 The output should be in a file called `output.csv`.

+Note that the target CSV must have the following fields on the first line (no caps):

+	address, city, county, state, zip